 My first book “Blown Away: American Women and Guns”, includes original interviews with 104 men, women, and teens from 29 states.
 It’s a clear-eyed, neutral look at why, how and when guns and women intersect.

-In 1998, I won a Canadian National Magazine Award for humor for an essay about my divorce; now re-married to Jose, a newspaper photo editor.
-Born in Vancouver, raised in Toronto, I’m a University of Toronto graduate, living since 1989 near New York City.
+In 1998, I won a Canadian National Magazine Award for humor for an essay about my divorce; now re-married to Jose, a former New York Times, Pulitzer Prize-winner photo editor.